Prepare for Your Job Search

 Content: Highlight academic experiences, such as educational background, research, publications, awards/grants, and presentations.

-Please refer to the following links for resume or CV writing guides and samples:
+Please refer to the following links to resume writing guides and samples:

 - USC Career Center Resume Guide: Includes resume and cover letter tips and samples

 Discover Campus Resources